Paiva2/mail-box/README.md

 #### In progess ATM

-- Permanently delete an e-mail (must be on trash before)
+- Recover e-mail from trash